MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-adjust-reconcile-inventory-cost-job-queue.md

 5. Select the **View job queue entries when finished** field to review and adjust settings.
 For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

-## <a name="to-create-a-job-queue-entry-for-adjusting-and-reconciling-inventory-cost-manually"></a>To create a job queue entry for adjusting and reconciling stock cost manually
+## <a name="to-create-a-job-queue-entry-for-adjusting-and-reconciling-inventory-cost-manually"></a>To create a job queue entry for adjusting and reconciling inventory cost manually

 Alternatively, you can create job queue entries manually.
-The following procedure shows how to set the **Adjust Cost - Item Entries** batch job to automatically run daily, but the same steps apply to the **Post Stock Cost to G/L** batch job.
+The following procedure shows how to set the **Adjust Cost - Item Entries** batch job to automatically run daily, but the same steps apply to the **Post Inventory Cost to G/L** batch job.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Queue Entries**, and then choose the related link.
 2. Choose the **New** action.